 Why it Stands Out to Us

-Moreover, it features a spacious grilling area of about 160 square inches, which allows you to grill for about four to five people easily.
+It features a spacious grilling area of about 160 square inches, which allows you to grill for about four to five people easily.
 The legs are integrated and foldable, which allows you to use them on any flat surface.

-Furthermore, the grill also features a removable liner along with a latching lid as well as a stay-cool handle.
+The RV grill also features a removable liner along with a latching lid as well as a stay-cool handle.
 Finally, this is a portable grill.
 You can also use a Kuuma rail, rod, or a pedestal mount to mount the grill on it in your RV.
 This model has premium-quality construction and is very convenient to use.

 Best RV Camping Grill: